ethan-campbell/ethan-campbell.github.io/index.md

 ## Recent news

-* **February 2022**: At AGU's Fall Meeting in December, Katy Christensen and I virtually presented a retrospective study of our redesign of OCEAN 215, our department's introductory Python course; here is our [abstract](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/998855) and [poster](https://drive.google.com/file/d/1u4c5tIvcFms4IAnmtk0cwTh1N3DCx3xo/view?usp=sharing).
+* **February 2022**: At the AGU Fall Meeting in December, Katy Christensen and I virtually presented a retrospective study of our redesign of OCEAN 215, our department's introductory Python course; here is our [abstract](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/998855) and [poster](https://drive.google.com/file/d/1u4c5tIvcFms4IAnmtk0cwTh1N3DCx3xo/view?usp=sharing).
 We just learned that we received an Outstanding Student Presentation Award!
 Stay tuned for a forthcoming paper on our work...

 * **January 2021**: I was selected for a two-year term as the [APECS](https://apecs.is) representative to the Southern Ocean Observing System (SOOS) [Weddell Sea–Dronning Maud Land Regional Working Group](http://www.soos.aq/activities/rwg/wsdml).
 The RWG is a multinational body that aims to coordinate observations and science in this interesting region of the Southern Ocean.